How Pace DC works

 *If you join today, your starting contribution will be 3% of Pay and the Co-op will pay 5% of your Pay.
 You can change to a different contribution level at any time.

 You can find out more about your contribution options in the Pace DC pension guide.
-The guide explains how your pension costs less than you might think, thanks to tax relief and NICE Pensions.
+The guide explains how your pension costs less than you might think, thanks to tax relief and salary sacrifice.
 You can use the Pace DC pension modeller to see how your take-home pay would change, depending on your contribution choices.

 What else do I get from Pace DC?